RnLe/blaze2d/MPB_PIPELINE.md

 * [x] **Spectral backend abstraction.** `SpectralBackend` / `Field2D` encapsulate FFT + BLAS-lite routines, paving the way for future CUDA/WebGPU ports.
 * [x] **CLI + config plumbing.** The `mpb2d-lite` CLI parses TOML configs, supports preset k-path overrides, toggles verbosity, and writes CSV/metrics streams.
 * [x] **Metrics + logging.** `bandstructure::run_with_metrics` emits setup/dielectric/FFT/k-point timing events, and the CLI exposes a `--quiet` mode for automation.

+---

+## Improvement Checklist (Convergence & Performance)

+### Checklist (Convergence & Performance)

+- [ ] **Tighten Solver Configuration Defaults**
+  - Promote Fourier-diagonal preconditioning to the default (`PreconditionerKind::FourierDiagonal`) so every run uses the only effective preconditioner we ship.
+  - Increase the block size beyond `n_bands` (e.g., `block_size = n_bands + 2`) to give Rayleigh–Ritz enough search directions, especially when symmetry/deflation trims the space.
+  - Relax `tol` for exploratory runs (1e-7 → 1e-6) and allow `max_iter` bumps (200 → 400) only for diagnostics so we see plateau behaviour instead of hard caps.
+- [ ] **Audit Projection Pipelines**
+  - Verify `GammaHandling.tolerance` by logging how often `GammaContext::new(true)` triggers; raise tolerance to ~1e-6 if near-Γ points shouldn’t be deflated.
+  - Add metrics for deflation workspace length and warm-start seed count per k; zero-length workspaces mean we pay projection costs without benefit.
+  - Add a debug toggle that disables symmetry projectors to demonstrate their iteration impact; if symmetry doubles iterations, parity inference is misclassified.
+- [ ] **Warm Start & Deflation Hygiene**
+  - Ensure `warm_start.max_vectors` and `deflation.max_vectors` default to `n_bands` instead of zero so we always cache useful modes between k-points.
+  - Store modes sorted by frequency before trimming so higher bands don’t replace the lowest ones in the warm cache.
+  - Export metrics counters (`warm_start_hits`, `deflation_len`) so field runs prove the features activate.
+- [ ] **Preconditioner Health Checks**
+  - Log per-iteration `accepted` direction counts from `compute_preconditioned_residuals`; a stream of zeros signals preconditioner breakdown or overly strict rejection.
+  - Track residual norms before and after preconditioning to ensure the Fourier diagonal actually lowers them; add unit tests on toy operators checking ≥ one order-of-magnitude drop.
+- [ ] **Benchmark & Metrics Enhancements**
+  - Extend criterion benches with a “converged” scenario (tiny grid + known spectrum) to validate iteration counts for each preconditioner/warm-start toggle.
+  - Parse metrics JSONL in CI to flag when any k-point hits `max_iter` or when `max_residual` stagnates over multiple iterations.
+- [ ] **User-Facing Diagnostics**
+  - Teach the CLI a `--inspect-metrics` or `--dump-iterations` mode that prints per-k iteration stats, so users can see whether convergence or raw iteration cost dominates their run time.
+  - Document recommended knob presets (e.g., “fast exploratory”, “accurate MPB parity”) so users understand the iteration/speed trade-offs without digging through source.